XiaoMi/mace/README.md

     introduced to allow better preemption for the UI rendering task.
 * Memory usage and library footprint
   * Graph level memory allocation optimization and buffer reuse are supported.
-    The core library tries to keep minium external dependencies to keep the library footprint small.
+    The core library tries to keep minimum external dependencies to keep the library footprint small.
 * Model protection
   * Model protection is the highest priority feature from the beginning of the design.
-Various techniques are introduced like coverting models to C++ code and literal obfuscations.
+Various techniques are introduced like converting models to C++ code and literal obfuscations.
 * Platform coverage
   * A good coverage of recent Qualcomm, MediaTek, Pinecone and other ARM based chips.
-CPU runtime is also compatible with most POSIX systems and archetectures with limited performance.
+CPU runtime is also compatible with most POSIX systems and architectures with limited performance.

 ## Getting Started
 * [Introduction](https://mace.readthedocs.io/en/latest/getting_started/introduction.html)